lbryio/lbry.com/content/faq/view-rewards.md

 Click the User Avatar icon from the front page and then Channels to see your rate.

-**Please note**: your rate is subject to change and is based on a number of variables including: average watch-time, average view count, type of content, engagement, creator location, price of credits, overall network usage etc. As a result, the rate moves up and down a bit on a regular basis.
-View rewards will also be limited if a creator earns over 1% of the weekly reward pool of credits.
+**Please note**: your rate is subject to change and is based on a number of variables including: average watch-time, average view count, type of content, engagement, creator location, price of Credits, overall network usage etc. As a result, the rate moves up and down a bit on a regular basis.
+View rewards will also be limited if a creator earns over 1% of the weekly reward pool of Credits.

 ![](https://spee.ch/9/e03f4142ae5abdb8.png)